Neargye/nameof/README.md

 C++ alternative to [nameof](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/nameof) operator in [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)).

 Used to obtain the simple name of a variable, type, member, function, macros and etc.
-Before, you had to use string literals to refer to definitions, which is brittle when renaming code elements because tools do not know to check these string literals.
+Before, you had to use string literals to refer to definitions, which is brittle when renaming code elements because tools do not check these string literals.

 A nameof macros expression has this form: